mollie/commercetools/docs/deployment.md

 ### Log transports

-Log transports are where the logs are written to:
+Log transports are where the logs are written to.
+If this isn't provided in the environment, it will default to 'terminal':

 - file (written to a file inside logs/ directory)
 - terminal (written to STDOUT)